Osteoporosis Specialist

 Endocrinology & Diabetes and Obesity Specialists located in Superior, CO

 Osteoporosis causes weakening in your bones and affects millions of people in the United States.
 As you age, especially past 50, your risk greatly increases.
-At The Alpine Center for Diabetes, Endocrinology, and Metabolism, PC in Superior, Colorado, Sarah Sato, NP, and Christopher R. Fox, MD, assess your risk for osteoporosis and help you develop a treatment plan to reduce your risk of debilitating fractures.
+At The Alpine Center for Diabetes, Endocrinology, and Metabolism, PC, serving patients in Superior, Longmont, Boulder, and Westminster, Colorado, Sarah Sato, NP, and Christopher R. Fox, MD, assess your risk for osteoporosis and help you develop a treatment plan to reduce your risk of debilitating fractures.
 If you’re concerned about osteoporosis, call today for an appointment or book online.

 Osteoporosis Q & A